JosephSamirL/shopify-app/README.md

+# Creating a Shopify Store with Authenticated Route /dashboard and an App Product-Add

+To create a Shopify store with an authenticated route /dashboard and an app product-add which has an extension that sends a proxied post request to Shopify admin API, follow the below steps:

+1. Clone the Shopify-App repository from https://github.com/JosephSamirL/shopify-app to your local machine.
+2. Run the Shopify-App project locally on your machine.
+3. In the Shopify-App project, add an authenticated route named "/dashboard" to your Shopify store.
+4. Create an app named "Product-Add" in your Shopify store and configure it to use the "/dashboard" route.
+5. Add an extension to the "Product-Add" app that sends a proxied post request to the Shopify admin API.
+6. Test the proxied endpoint from the admin dashboard via the app.

+# Running Shopify-App Locally

+To run the Shopify-App project locally, follow the below instructions:

+1. Clone the Shopify-App repository from https://github.com/JosephSamirL/shopify-app to your local machine.
+2. Install the dependencies by running the command `npm install` in the root directory of the Shopify-App project.
+3. Run the project by running the command `npm run dev` in the root directory of the Shopify-App project.

+# Testing Unproxied Endpoint from Admin Dashboard

+To test the unproxied endpoint from the admin dashboard via the app, follow the below instructions:

+1. Log in to your Shopify store's admin dashboard.
+2. Navigate to the "Product-Add" app.
+3. Use the app to test the unproxied endpoint.

 # Shopify App Template - Node

 This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using Node and React.
 It contains the basics for building a Shopify app.